How to Make the Best Beef Bourguignon

 - Salt and pepper to taste, serve immediately over mashed potatoes, rice or egg noodles.
 Garnish with parsley

 This perfectly pairs with a slice (or two) of sourdough bread.
 Learn how to make it HERE

 I’m so excited to add comfort foods to my meal planning.
 If you’re not a meal planner, you might want to give it a try.
 If you are wondering how I meal plan?
 You can read about it HERE.

-If you sign-up to become a VIP member of Living Large in A Small House, you will have access to all of my FREE Reproducibles, which now include my October meal planning calendar.
+If you sign-up to become a friend of Living Large in A Small House, you will have access to all of my FREE Reproducibles, which now include my Fall meal planning calendar.

-While this isn’t a fast meal, it’s sure worth the wait.
+While this isn’t a fast meal, it’s certainly worth the wait.
 I hope you enjoyed my recipe that shows you how to make the best beef bourguignon.